Traits

 Section titled “Default Implementations”Traits can provide default method bodies.
 Implementors inherit them unless they override:

-trait Eq { fn eq(self, other: string) -> boolean fn neq(self, other: string) -> boolean { !(self |> eq(other)) }}
+trait Eq { let eq(self, other: string) -> boolean let neq(self, other: string) -> boolean = { !(self |> eq(other)) }}

-for User: Eq { fn eq(self, other: string) -> boolean { self.name == other } // neq is inherited from the default implementation}Multiple Traits
+impl Eq for User { let eq(self, other: string) -> boolean = { self.name == other } // neq is inherited from the default implementation}Exporting and Importing

 Section titled “Multiple Traits”A type can implement multiple traits:

-for User: Display { fn display(self) -> string { self.name }}
+impl Display for User { let display(self) -> string = { self.name }}

-for User: Eq { fn eq(self, other: string) -> boolean { self.name == other }}Deriving Traits
+impl Eq for User { let eq(self, other: string) -> boolean = { self.name == other }}Deriving Traits

 What It Compiles To

-// Compiled TypeScript (identical to plain for-block)function display(self: User): string { return self.name; }No class wrappers, no vtables, no runtime representation.
+// Floeimpl Display for User { let display(self) -> string = { self.name }}// Compiled TypeScript (identical to plain for-block)function display(self: User): string { return self.name; }No class wrappers, no vtables, no runtime representation.
 Traits are purely a static checking tool.

 - All required methods (those without default bodies) must be implemented